-The Office of Communications is responsible for managing the University's advertising and publicity programs, producing major publications, and maintaining the overall image and graphic identity of Converse University.
 Located in Wilson Hall, the office encourages students to utilize the resources and experience available to obtain publicity for their events and share news of their significant achievements.
-Students should contact the Communications Office at extension 9406 to request assistance, with lead time of at least 3 weeks prior to when materials are needed (more complex materials will require longer lead time).
+Students should contact the Communications Office at extension 9504 to request assistance, with lead time of at least 3 weeks prior to when materials are needed (more complex materials will require longer lead time).
+The office also provides the campus community with in-house counsel for strategic and creative communications, and can provide recommendations for external vendors for design, print, photography and video production.